andmalc/notes/vimnotes.md

 			use for transfer to/from xterm
 	+       clipboard.
-			Used by modern apps for cut/copy/paste ops selection behavior.
+			Used by modern apps for cut/copy/paste ops selection behavior. main paste register.
-			Use this to paste text from vim to mozilla main paste register.
 Not used by xterms
 	:       last executed cmd